 Items 1 through 7 are captured in Annual Evaluation Reports.

 Stakeholder Response: Stakeholders accept this information being included in annual evaluation reports.
 Stakeholders like the format of the Opinion Dynamics appendix reporting for Ameren, and request that Guidehouse adopt the same format for this reporting for the other utilities – ComEd, Nicor Gas, Peoples Gas and North Shore Gas.
+See Appendix D of Ameren’s 2022 Residential Program Impact Evaluation Report.

 For (ii):